Language selection

 Canada's role in future Moon exploration

 Canada is joining the NASA-led effort to return to the Moon – to stay.
-Known as the Artemis program, this exciting next chapter of Moon exploration includes plans for a small space station known as the Lunar Gateway.
+Known as the Artemis program, this exciting next chapter of Moon exploration includes plans for a small space station known as Gateway.

-Building on a legacy of leadership in space robotics, Canada is contributing Canadarm3, a smart robotic system that will help maintain the Gateway, capture visiting vehicles, and enable cutting-edge science.
+Building on a legacy of leadership in space robotics, Canada is contributing Canadarm3, a smart robotic system that will help maintain Gateway, capture visiting vehicles, and enable cutting-edge science.

 The Canadian Space Agency's (CSA) Lunar Exploration Accelerator Program (LEAP) is designed to prepare Canada's space sector for lunar exploration by offering a wide range of opportunities for Canadian science and technology activities in lunar orbit, on the surface of the Moon, and beyond.

-In return for contributing Canadarm3, a smart robotic system, to the Lunar Gateway, Canada receives a range of opportunities for lunar science, technology demonstration and commercial activities, as well as two astronaut flights to the Moon.
+In return for contributing Canadarm3, a smart robotic system, to Gateway, Canada receives a range of opportunities for lunar science, technology demonstration and commercial activities, as well as two astronaut flights to the Moon.
 CSA astronaut Jeremy Hansen will be part of Artemis II, the first crewed mission to the Moon since .
 CSA astronaut Jenni Gibbons has been assigned as the official Canadian backup for the mission.
 In the event that Jeremy is unable to take part in the mission, Jenni will represent Canada on Artemis II.
 Both of them will play a key role in defining and validating the astronaut training and processes for future Moon missions.

 The Moon in numbers – Infographic